rafalab/uprrp-workshop/labs/lab2.md

     "line")`?
 What about `weight %>% right_join(bp, by = "line")`?
 Do we end up with the same results? **Hint**: What are the row numbers of the tables?
 Use `anyNA` and `na.omit`

 $$

+$$

+4. In lab 1 we mutated the variable `fragment` if the the mouse did not have the DNA fragments of interest.
+This dataset does not have that.
+    Write code to achieve this:

+$$